oxyno-zeta/s3-proxy/docs/feature-guide/templates.md

 - `include` with template name defined in helpers and context in order to execute a template with the ability to save result in a variable, use it pipelines, ...
 (Imported from [Helm](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-include-function)).
 Example: `{{ $var := include "defined-name" . }}`
 - `toJson` will allow to transform a string to a JSON compatible one
 - `toYaml` will allow to transform a string to a YAML compatible one
+- `tpl` is inspired from the Helm one.
+It allows to render a template in a template rendering session.
+The first parameter is the template and the second, variables to use in

 ## Helpers